pymc-devs/pytensor/doc/sandbox/how_to_make_ops.rst

 	   return gz*dz/dx + gw*dw/dx, gz*dz/dy + gw*dw/dy

 More specifically,
 ``grad`` must return a list or tuple of input gradients, as many as there are inputs.
-Let C be a Variable (currently assumed to be a scalar) that depends through an Pytensor symbolic expression on the node outputs.
+Let C be a Variable (currently assumed to be a scalar) that depends through an PyTensor symbolic expression on the node outputs.
 Then each output_gradients[i] represents symbolically dC/doutputs[i].
 The returned input gradients should represent symbolically dC/dinputs[i].

 Example: